DataDog/documentation/content/en/llm_observability/setup/sdk/nodejs.md

 ## Tracking user sessions

 Session tracking allows you to associate multiple interactions with a given user.
-When starting a root span for a new trace or span in a new process, specify the `session_id` argument with the string ID of the underlying user session:
+When starting a root span for a new trace or span in a new process, specify the `sessionId` argument with the string ID of the underlying user session:

 {{< code-block lang="javascript" >}}
 function processMessage() {